-This study aims to determine the effect of the drill method on mathematics learning outcomes of third-grade students at SD Negeri 1 Montong Tangi in the 2025/2026 academic year.
-This study used a quantitative approach with a pre-experimental method and a One-Group Pretest-Posttest design.
-The instrument was a 10-item multiple-choice test that had been tested for validity, reliability, discrimination, and difficulty level.
-The subjects in this study were one class that received the drill method.
-The results showed that the average student score increased from 37.62 in the pretest to 72.38 in the posttest.
-Normality and linearity tests showed that the data were normally distributed and had a linear relationship.
-Meanwhile, the paired samples test yielded a significance level of 0.000 < 0.05, indicating a significant difference between the pretest and posttest results.
-Thus, the drill method has been shown to have a positive effect on improving students' mathematics learning outcomes.
+This study aimed to examine the effect of the drill method on third-grade students’ mathematics learning outcomes on the topic of length measurement at SD Negeri 1 Montong Tangi in the 2025/2026 academic year.
+The research employed a quantitative approach using an experimental method with a one-group pretest–posttest design.
+The instrument consisted of 10 multiple-choice items that had been tested for validity, reliability, discrimination index, and difficulty level.
+The subjects were one class that received instruction using the drill method.
+The results showed that the mean score increased from 37.62 in the pretest to 72.38 in the posttest.
+Tests of normality and linearity indicated that the data were normally distributed and had a linear relationship.
+Hypothesis testing using the paired samples t-test yielded a significance value of 0.000 < 0.05, indicating a significant difference between pretest and posttest results.
+In conclusion, the drill method has a positive and significant effect on improving students’ mathematics learning outcomes.

 Copyrights © 2026